Understand What Insects Affect Your Evergreen Trees

 - Several generations of Ips can grow each summer.

 - Ips Beetles possess a unique cavity at the rear end with three to six pairs of tooth-like spines, depending on the species.

 Ips Beetle Management

 Tree pruning and thinning that promotes vigorous growth is the first step in controlling Ips Beetles.
 Newly transplanted trees, trees suffering root injuries from construction, and trees exposed to large Ips infestations are at risk and benefit from preventive insecticide applications.
 The choice of control products for large outbreaks is extensive and situational.
 It is best to contact a professional tree service for treatment.

 Pine Sawyer Beetle

-The Pinewood Nematode (PWN), Bursaphelenchus xylophilus, is native to North America and is found in stressed or dying pines where it feeds on Blue Stain Fungi.
+One of the most interesting Evergreen tree insects in Denver is Pine Sawyer Beetles beetles.
+First, this beetle is large and its effect is indirect since it is a carrier or host for the Pinewood Nematode (PWN) Bursaphelenchus xylophilus.
+The PWN is native to North America and is found in stressed or dying pines where it feeds on Blue Stain Fungi.
 The nematode cannot travel outside of the tree independently, so it uses the Pine Sawyer Beetle as its host or vector.
 PWN spreads when the Sawyer Beetle mates and lays eggs on trees or recently cut logs.
 After hatching, the beetle larvae tunnel into the wood and pupate.
 If the tree is infected, the microscopic nematodes invade the thoracic spiracles and tracheae of young beetles.
 When the Sawyer Beetles start to feed, it injects the PWN into trees.
 Once infected, the PWN grows exponentially, stopping the flow of resin and causing wilt.
 PWN infection starts in June or July with observable symptoms appearing later in the summer or fall.